Can You Buy And Sell A House During the COVID-19 Situation?

 Social distancing is purposefully creating space between yourself and others to stop the spread of illness.
 In the case of COVID-19, the recommended space is at least 6 feet.
 Social distancing may include staying home, keeping 6 feet of space from another person while in public, canceling events with more than a few people, closing schools or working from home.

-Since much of buying and selling involves face-to-face interactions and multiple people visiting the home, social distancing has challenged the process in many ways.
+Since much of selling and buying a house involves face-to-face interactions and multiple people visiting the home, social distancing has challenged the process in many ways.
 In the real estate world, social distancing may include canceling open houses and walkthroughs, relying on virtual meetings with real estate agents and finding new ways to perform appraisals and closings or, at the very least, performing them with more caution.

 Along with required social distancing measures, the concern about the spread of the disease has made it harder for buyers to see the home in person.
 Sellers who still live in the home may not want strangers in the home.
 On the same line, homebuyers may not want to enter an unfamiliar space.
 Both sides may have concerns about someone coming in or leaving with the virus.